pierrejacques/IPA.js/README.en.md

 const arr = new IPA(Array);
 ```

-The `.check` method returns `wrong` when the data/property has wrong type.
+The `.check` method returns `false` when the data/property has wrong type.

 ``` javascript
 num.check(''); // false